yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 	$(call if_changed,systbl)
 ```

 Basically, what it does is to call `syscalltbl.sh` that takes `syscall_64.tbl` as input and generates `syscalls_64.h`.
+How the bash script work is too detailed for this article, but in one sentence, it maps every single syscall number to its handler entry in a format of `__SYSCALL_64/X32(*index*, *handler_entry*)` in `syscalls_64.h`.
 The header file shall be regenerated if there is any changes in `syscalltbl.sh` or `syscall_64.tbl`.
+In fact, this is a universal approach for every hardware architecture that supports the Linux Kernel to automatically create the syscall header.
+If you look into the source code of version 5.4, there is some `Makefile` in each subfolder under `/arch/` that serves the same purpose like the commands above.

 Now let’s see how syscall numbers and syscall handler are mapped in `syscall_64.tbl`:

 ```sh
 # The format is: